-A polygraph examiner, or polygraphist, uses a variety of instruments to measure respiratory, sweat gland and cardiovascular responses to questions posed during an oral examination.
+A polygraph examiner, or polygraphist, uses a variety of instruments to measure respiratory, sweat gland, and cardiovascular responses to questions posed during an oral examination.
 He or she then interprets the results of the examination to render an opinion as to the truthfulness of the examinee's responses.
-Polygraph tests are primarily used by attorneys, probation and parole departments and law enforcement agencies.
+Polygraph tests are primarily used by attorneys, parole and probation officers, and law enforcement agencies.

 Typically, a polygraph examiner works in a comfortable, climate-controlled office.
 These professionals may have to travel somewhat to administer tests at various locations.
 Because polygraph tests are not infallible, those who give these tests might experience stress, worrying about the possibility of declaring an examinee as truthful when they are not or deceitful when they are not.

 |Degree Level||Accredited polygraph training program; bachelor's degree may be required by some employers or for state licensure|

 |Degree Fields||Criminal justice, psychology, social science, and behavioral science|

 |Licensure/Certification||Licensure varies by state; some employers may require certification in certain specialties|

 |Experience||Work experience in law enforcement, psychology, or investigations|

 |Key Skills||Excellent oral and written communication and analytical skills; ability to handle confrontation; basic computer and word processing skills; proficiency in polygraph equipment and software; ability to pass background checks, fingerprinting, or security clearance; high ethical standards and no criminal history; meet state-specified age requirements|